sourari/Physical-Chemistry/PIB.md

 <p align="center"> $\frac{f(x_0+1)-f(x_0)}{\Delta x}$ or $\frac{f(x_0-1)-f(x_0)}{\Delta x}$. </p>

 The two expressions give slightly different values of the derivative, the first expression is labeled right-derivative and the second one is labeled left-derivative.
+Knowing that the right-derivative is obtained by subtracting the value of the $x_0$ element of the function from the subsequent element, we can then guess the entries of the elements of the right-derivative matrix, $R$.
+The diagonal elements $R_{i,i}$ of the matrix must have a values of $-1$ and off diagonal elements $R_{i+1,i}$ must have a values of $1$ to create the $f(x_0+1)-f(x_0)$ operation.
+All other elements must be zeros.
+We should also not forget to multiply the matrix by $\frac{1}{\Delta x}$ to complete the right-derivation operation.
+Similarly, we construct the left-derivative matrix, $L$.
+This time, the diagonal elements must have values of $1$, while off diagonal elements $R_{i-1,i}$ have values of $-1$.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/35305574/35598882-f4f224e8-05f3-11e8-893f-34fd8c86dd72.jpg" width="600">